From Persian to Shag: A Guide to Rug Types and Styles

 Light and Art with Sculptural Sconces

-Quick take: Sculptural sconces double as art.
-They save space, enhance mood, and spotlight other decor.
+Quick take: Sculptural sconces double as both art and lighting, enhancing mood and highlighting other decor.

-Get the basics of ambient, task, and accent lighting right with our primer: Bedroom Lighting 101.
-You can also align wall art and lighting using our guide to curating wall art.
+For lighting essentials, visit our primer: Bedroom Lighting 101, and learn how to align wall art and lighting with our guide to curating wall art.

 Form + function: a sconce can illuminate and decorate in one move.